rigaya/NVEnc/NVEncC_Options.en.md

   - forcecfr
     Check pts from the input file, and duplicate or remove frames if required to keep CFR, so that synchronization with the audio could be maintained.

+  - vfr
+    Honor source timestamp and enable vfr output.
+Only available for avsw/avhw reader, and could not be used with --trim.

 ## Vpp Options